10th arrondissement of Paris

 The 10th arrondissement of Paris (Xe arrondissement) is one of the 20 arrondissements of the capital city of France.
-In spoken French, this arrondissement is referred to as dixième ("10th arrondissement of Paris" = "dixième arrondissement de Paris").
+In spoken French, the arrondissement is referred to as le dixième ([dizjɛm]; "the tenth", formally le dixième arrondissement de Paris).
+In 2020, it had a population of 83,459.

 The arrondissement, called Entrepôt (warehouse), is situated on the right bank of the River Seine.
-The arrondissement contains two of Paris's six main railway stations: the Gare du Nord and the Gare de l'Est. Built during the 19th century, these two termini are among the busiest in Europe.
+It contains two of the seven large mainline railway stations of Paris: the Gare du Nord and the Gare de l'Est. Built during the 19th century, these two termini are among the busiest in Europe.
+The 10th arrondissement also contains a large portion of the Canal Saint-Martin, linking the northeastern parts of Paris with the Seine.

-The 10th arrondissement also contains a large portion of the Canal Saint-Martin, linking the northeastern parts of Paris with the River Seine.
+The current mayor of the 10th arrondissement is Alexandra Cordebard since 2017.

 Geography

-The land area of the arrondissement is 2.892 km2 (1.117 sq. miles, or 715 acres), and it had a 1999 population of 89,695.
+The land area of the arrondissement is 2.892 km2.

 The 10th arrondissement is often referred to as l'Entrepôt.
 Like all Parisian arrondissements, it is divided into four quartiers (districts):